 - Revenue Analytics - This page aggregates the purchases based on the purchase date and the selected attribution model.

-- Trends Reporting - This page aggregates the purchases based on the date when your campaign was started.
+- Trend Reporting - This page aggregates the purchases based on the date when your campaign was started.

 Why is the Total revenue different on the Revenue Analytics and Channel Revenue Impact screens?

-The values next to Total revenue and Total might be different because Total revenue includes refunds on the Revenue Analytics page, while the Channel Revenue Impact screen does not include refunds.
+The values next to Total revenue and Total might be different because Total revenue on the Revenue Analytics page includes purchases made by unidentified contacts and returned items (refunds) are deducted from this metric, while the Channel Revenue Impact screen does not include refunds.